-Whether it’s almond butter, creamy peanut butter or even non-nut butter foods like meat and veggies, using organic brands whenever possible is important.
+Whether it’s almond butter, creamy peanut butter, or even non-nut butter foods like meat and veggies, using organic brands whenever possible is important.
 Conventional foods are grown with toxic pesticides.
-When you eat these foods, you’re also ingesting the extra toxins that come along with them.
+When you eat these foods, you ingest the extra toxins that come along with them.

 Curious where these extra toxins get stored?
 Or right – in your fat cells.

-When these fat bombs are slightly warmed, they remind me of licking off the toppings from caramel apples every fall right before throwing the apple away.
-After all, who wants nutrients from real foods when you can just lick the toppings off another caramel apple?
+When these fat bombs are slightly warmed, they remind me of licking the toppings from caramel apples.
+I did this every fall while growing up, right before throwing the apple away.
+After all, who wants nutrients from real foods when you can just lick the toppings off of another caramel apple?

-If you’re still accustomed to very sweet foods, you may choose to add your favorite keto sweetener.
-If you’re unsure how much to add or which are the best keto sweeteners, check out my free Keto Sweetener Guide.
+If you’re still accustomed to very sweet foods, you can add your favorite keto sweetener.
+If you’re unsure how much to add or which are the best keto sweeteners, check out this free Keto Sweetener Guide.

 Want a sweeter version of Reese’s Peanut Butter Cups without any added sweeteners?
 I’ve got you covered with these dark chocolate almond butter cups.

 Don’t forget to save this recipe to your favorite dark chocolate keto-friendly Pinterest board.
 Keep scrolling for the nutritional data and full recipe card.

 These delicious fat bombs taste just like the topping from your favorite childhood treat.

 - Total Time: 35 mins

 - 1 cup crunchy peanut butter